billxu0521/omeka-s-dlll-theme/README.md

-# byui-spc
+# omeka-s-dlll-theme
-A theme for Omeka S
+A theme fo dlll, and CCSTW